 Rising: bulk fermentation & the final proof

-Sourdough needs a longer, slow rise overnight (or for up to a day or so in a cool room or the fridge): this is the bulk fermentation.
-Then, once shaped, it has a shorter rise at room temperature before baking.
+Sourdough needs a longer, slow rise overnight (or for up to a couple of days in the fridge): this is the bulk fermentation.
+The dough then gets shaped and has a shorter rise at room temperature before baking.

 The longer the dough has its bulk fermentation, the better the flavour and the more sour the final loaf will be.
 In addition, a longer bulk fermentation gives a better hole structure in the baked loaves.